stevens68/twixtbot-ui/README.md

 For Windows 10 there is an [executable installer](https://c.web.de/@337132546481460455/4HW9ryQDSuulyIESaKfc_g).
 It will install all necessary files and create a shortcut 'twixtbot-ui' in the Start Menu.
 The shortcut points to a script ```winlaunch.py``` that starts twixtbot-ui.
 The installation requires ~1.3 GByte of free disk space.

 #### Manual Installation
 For manual installation make sure you have Python3 installed.
-The Python version needs to support tensorflow 2.5.
-As of May 2021 this is true for Python 3.6, 3.7, 3.8 and 3.9 (64bit).
+The Python version needs to support tensorflow 2.5, e.g. Python 3.6, 3.7, 3.8 and 3.9 (64bit).
 Consider using [virtual environments](https://docs.python.org/3/tutorial/venv.html) to switch between multiple Python versions on your system.
 To check the current version, use the following commands:

 ```
 python --version